Robbery

 -

-Although the actual or threatened application of force must precede the taking, the victim need not be shown to be physically present when the taking occurs: Smith v Desmond [1965] AC 960.
+Although the actual or threatened application of force must precede or occur simultaneously with the taking, the complainant need not be shown to be physically present when the taking occurs: Smith v Desmond [1965] AC 960.

 - 4.